- Pubs & Hotels

 - Tours & Functions

-This 4.2% Kentish ale was first brewed in 1990 to celebrate the Battle of Britain which was fought in the skies above Kent 50 years earlier.
+This 4.2% Kentish ale was first brewed in 1990 to commemorate the Battle of Britain which was fought in the skies above Kent 50 years earlier.
 The beer is named after the legendary Spitfire aeroplane designed by RJ Mitchell.
 The versatility of the aircraft and the courage of its pilots were essential to victory and were a key symbol of the spirit of that time.

 An infusion of three Kentish hops adorns this beautifully balanced, blood-orange tinted British bitter with an acutely aromatic allure.

 Hints of marmalade, red grapes and pepper are thrust from a springboard of warm, mellow malts.

 The floating fruity finish signs off with a smidgen of spice and raspberry.